dtrizna/NeuralNetwork/README.md

 ```
 <img src="datasets/binary_classification_2D/overfit_example.png" width="550" height="400" />

 *Optimization Rationale:*
 Assuming that dataset has ~9-11 outliers (manual analysis on visualization) out of 211 examples, Bayes error is ~5%.
-Therefore this prediction _overfits_ training set and has _high variance_ problem.
+Therefore this prediction _overfits_ training set (97% > 95%) and has _high variance_ problem (dev prediction 91% < 95%>).
 Regularization or more training data should improve outcome with desirable result of prediction accuracy close to ~95% on _dev set_.

 ### Training with L2 Regularization

 NN architecture: [211, 15, 10, 1]
 Learning rate = 0.5
 Lambda = 0.03
 ```
 Cost after iteration 29000: 0.23537491145509298
 Accuracy: 0.9241706161137442